NREL/PRAS/docs/src/resourceadequacy.md

 reported in terms of event-hours, LOLE is sometimes referred to as LOLH (loss-of-load hours).

+For a practical comparison of resource adequacy metrics, see [Multi-Metric Resource Adequacy Analyses with PRAS](@ref multi_metric_resource_adequacy).

 While a system's shortfall risk can never be eliminated entirely, if these risk metrics are assessed to be lower than some predetermined threshold, the system is considered resource adequate.